Australian Barbarians

-The Australian Barbarians, nicknamed the "Baa-Baas", is an invitational rugby union team that has been a major part of Australian rugby since the team was founded in 1957.
+The Australian Barbarians, nicknamed the Baa-Baas, is an Australian invitational rugby union team that has been a major part of Australian rugby since the team was founded in 1957.
 The club is based in Australia.
-The idea came from the concept of the Barbarian F.C. formed in Britain in 1890.
+The idea came from the concept of the Barbarian F.C. formed in Great Britain in 1890.

 History

-Founded in 1957, the Australian Barbarians was envisioned as an invitational side built off the original concept of the Barbarian F.C. side - adding opportunity for players to play against international touring sides - similar to other corresponding sides in other nations like the New Zealand Barbarians, South African Barbarians and French Barbarians, with all programs continuing into the era of professionalism.
+Founded in 1957, the Australian Barbarians was envisioned as an invitational side built off the original concept of the Barbarian F.C. side, adding opportunity for players to play against international touring sides, similar to other corresponding sides in other nations like the New Zealand Barbarians, South African Barbarians and French Barbarians, with all programs continuing into the era of professionalism.
 Following their inception, the Australian Barbarians featured in several tours, with fixtures against the All Blacks, Western Samoa, France, Scotland and Fiji, plus fixtures against development sides from England and Canada.

-Outside international clashes, the side regularly takes part in domestic fixtures against Super Rugby development sides and the Junior Wallabies - with their most recent clash taking place in 2023.
+In 1999 the The Sydney Morning Herald reported that the Australian Rugby Union (ARU) reached an agreement with the Barbarians in 1997 to establish the team as Australia's "second XV", positioned immediately below the Wallabies and, in effect, assuming the representative role of the Australia A side.
+The decision was approved by the ARU Board and recorded in the Board minutes under the agenda item "Australian Barbarians".
+Throughout the late 90s and early 2000s, the Australian Barbarians featured more Test players in the team for their fixtures than previous iterations of the team, including eight Test players in a match against Fiji in 1999.

+In 2010, the Australian Barbarians team was nominated by the Australian Rugby Union (ARU) as the second national team to play two matches against England during their 2010 tour of Australia.
+They also played a pre-Rugby World Cup warm-up match against a Canada XV side in 2011.

 Several junior Barbarians sides have also been produced for both domestic and international fixtures.
-An Australian Barbarians Under 20s side has also been produced, with their most recent clash taking place in 2015 defeating Tonga U20s 40-36.
+An Australian Barbarians U20s side has also been produced, with their most recent clash taking place in 2015 defeating Tonga U20s 40–36.
 The program was revived in 2015 following the completion of the second season of the National Rugby Championship, with players from the competition who were not contracted for Super Rugby embarking on a two-match tour of New Zealand against a side chosen from the Heartland Championship, named the New Zealand Heartland XV.
 The Barbarians won both fixtures.

 After several years playing domestic fixtures, 2022 marked the first ever female Australian Barbarians clash, with the side playing an international fixture against Japan as part of their tour against the Australia women's national rugby union team.
-Japan won the fixture, 10-24.
+Japan won the fixture, 10–24.

-The team is set to be revived in 2025 to play their first-ever fixture against the Japan Development XV, the secondary feeder team to the Japan national rugby union team as part of the Coffs Coast Festival of Rugby.
+The team was revived again in 2025 to play their first-ever fixture against a Japan Development XV, the secondary feeder team to the Japan national rugby union team as part of the Coffs Coast Festival of Rugby in Coffs Harbour, New South Wales.

-International Results
+International results

-Matches against international teams only.
-The listing may be incomplete.